open-xchange/appsuite-middleware/helm/core-mw/README.md

 This Chart includes the following components:

-* Deployment, jobs, config map, service and secrets to deploy a middleware core component in a kubernetes cluster.
+* Deployment with application container and a sidecar for logging purposes, init jobs, config map, service, ingress and secrets to deploy a middleware core component in a kubernetes cluster.

+## Requirements

+Requires Kubernetes v1.19+

 ## Dependencies